-Today, we expect love to give us meaning to our lives, as well as to bring us happiness and security.
-However, this isn’t the main purpose of love.
-The problem is that all these expectations are totally unrealistic and risk causing great suffering and an eventual love burnout.
+Today, we expect love to give us meaning to our lives, along with happiness, comfort and security.
+However, the problem is that all these expectations are totally unrealistic and risk causing great suffering and eventual exhaustion.

 What is a love burnout?

-When it comes to the relationships, expectations are often high.
-We tend to idealize our partner in the early stages.
-The problem is that between our often unrealistic expectations and the idealization of our partner, we quickly fall off the wagon.
-It’s this contradiction between expectations and reality that is at the root of a love burn-out.
+When it comes to the relationships, our expectations are often high and some of us are guilty of being very demanding.
+We tend to idealize our partner in the early stages and therefore miss red flags.
+The trouble is that between our often unrealistic expectations and the idealization of our partner, we quickly fall off the wagon and become weary and disillusioned.
+It’s this contradiction between expectations and reality that is at the root of a relationship exhaustion.

-The disenchantment is linked to the end of the passion and the wear and tear of that daily life has on a relationship.
-The person going through a burnout in a relationship will then find it hard to accept that the other person can’t live up to the image we created of them.
+The disenchantment is linked to the end of the passion and the eventual wear and tear of that daily life has on a relationship.
+The person going through a burnout in a relationship will then find it hard to accept that their can’t live up to the image we created of them.

-When our ideals are different than reality, ouch!
+When our ideals really are different than reality, ouch!

 It's hard to cast a stone against those whose expectations exceed reality.
 They are often linked to education or to the various images we perceive as love, through advertising or romantic movies.
 Passion, tenderness, friendship, support, sex, etc. a couple has many ideals to carry on their frail shoulders.

 However, life in a relationship requires a lot of adaptation and compromise.
-Even though love can help, the fact remains that two different people who decide to live together need support throughout their relationship.
+Even though true feelings and dedication can help, the fact remains that two different people who decide to live together need support throughout their adventure.
 The truth is, love doesn't solve all problems and must, no matter what happens, face reality.

-If laundry left lying around drives you crazy, the image of the perfect partner falls apart.
+If your man leaves laundry lying around and this drives you crazy, your so called 'perfect partner' will lose points in your eyes.
 You could go as far as being disappointed or interpreting this sign as a lack of love.
-In short, the reality is devastating: how can the ideal person leave their socks lying around?
-That's how burnout is born.

 Right now, do you feel like something's wrong?
-Are you dragging your feet hen going home and spend the night asking yourself a thousand and one questions?
-Stop, it's time to find out if you're burning out.
+Are you dragging your feet when going home?
+Do you spend the night asking yourself a thousand and one questions about your current status?
+If so, it's time to find out if you're burning out.
 Here are the symptoms that should push you to act.

-- Tensions and arguments between couples are common.
+- Tensions and arguments between you are becoming more frequent.